 Within any organization, privileges are usually split between two levels of hierarchy: standard users and administrators.
-The highest level of privilege is often provided to Domain Administrators who have the ability to modify and gain access to all standard user machines.
-On the other hand, local administrators have full access to their particular endpoint and the data within it.
+The highest privilege level is often provided to Domain Administrators who can modify and gain access to all standard user machines.
+On the other hand, local administrators have full access to a particular endpoint and the potentially sensitive data within.

 In addition, administrators have exclusive privileges to run certain applications with elevated privileges.